Daniel Poneman

-Daniel Bruce Poneman (born March 12, 1956) is an American government official who was the United States Deputy Secretary of Energy from 2009 to 2014 and is currently a Distinguished Fellow at the Paulson Institute at the University of Chicago.
+Daniel Bruce Poneman (born March 12, 1956) is an American lawyer and businessman.

+He served as United States Deputy Secretary of Energy from 2009 to 2014.
+He is also a Distinguished Fellow at the Paulson Institute at the University of Chicago and a Senior Fellow at the Belfer Center for Science and International Affairs at the Harvard Kennedy School.
 Poneman was Acting Secretary of Energy in 2013 following the resignation of Steven Chu until Ernest Moniz was confirmed and sworn in.

 Education

 Poneman received A.B. and J.D. degrees with honors from Harvard University, and an M.Litt. in politics from Oxford University, where he was a student at Lincoln College.
-He is a graduate of Whitmer High School in Toledo, Ohio.

-During his undergraduate studies at Harvard, Poneman was a roommate of Hugh Hewitt, who want on to become a nationally syndicated conservative radio host and commentator.
-Poneman has frequently been a guest on Hewitt's radio show, The Hugh Hewitt Show.

 Career

+Poneman first joined the Department of Energy as a White House Fellow in 1989.
+In 1990, he joined the National Security Council as the Director of Defense Policy and Arms Control.
+Between 1993 and 1996, Poneman served as Special Assistant to the President and Senior Director for Nonproliferation and Export Controls at the NSC.

+Poneman was a partner in the law firm of Hogan & Hartson, before becoming principal of The Scowcroft Group, a consulting firm in Washington, D.C., in the eight years prior to his appointment to the United States Department of Energy.

-Daniel B. Poneman was nominated by President Barack Obama to be United States Deputy Secretary of Energy on April 20, 2009, and was confirmed by the United States Senate on May 18, 2009.
+Poneman was nominated by President Barack Obama to be United States Deputy Secretary of Energy on April 20, 2009, and was confirmed by the United States Senate on May 18, 2009.
 He also served as Chief Operating Officer of the Department of Energy.
-Poneman served as Acting Secretary of Energy following the resignation of Secretary Chu on April 22, 2013 until his successor, Ernest Moniz was confirmed by the Senate and was sworn in on May 21, 2013.
+In 2013, Poneman served as Acting Secretary of Energy following the resignation of Secretary Chu until his successor, Ernest Moniz was confirmed by the Senate and was sworn in.

-Poneman was a principal of The Scowcroft Group, a consulting firm in Washington, D.C., in the eight years prior to his appointment to the United States Department of Energy.
-Before his consulting role, Poneman was also a partner in the law firm of Hogan & Hartson.
-Between 1993 and 1996, Poneman served as Special Assistant to the President and Senior Director for Nonproliferation and Export Controls at the National Security Council.
-He joined the NSC staff in 1990 as the Director of Defense Policy and Arms Control after also serving as a White House Fellow in the United States Department of Energy.
+He served as President and Chief Executive Officer of Centrus Energy, a publicly traded energy company, (LEU) from 2015 to 2023.

-Poneman currently sits on the Atlantic Council's Board of Directors and serves as President and Chief Executive Officer at Centrus Energy Corp.
+Poneman currently sits on the Atlantic Council's Board of Directors.
+Poneman is a member of the Council of Foreign Relations.

 Publications

-Poneman has published widely on national security issues and is the author of Nuclear Power in the Developing World and Argentina: Democracy on Trial.
+Poneman has published widely on national security issues and is the author of Nuclear Power in the Developing World, Argentina: Democracy on Trial and Double Jeopardy: Combating Nuclear Terror and Climate Change.
 His third book, Going Critical: The First North Korean Nuclear Crisis (coauthored with Joel Wit and Robert Gallucci), received the 2005 Douglas Dillon Award for Distinguished Writing on American Diplomacy.

-Poneman is a member of the Council of Foreign Relations.
+Personal life

+Poneman is married and has three children.

+Poneman has been part of charity appearances with the band Coalition of the Willing which was composed of several U.S. Government officials, including 71st U.S Secretary of State Anthony Blinken, former Hungarian Ambassador to NATO and the U.S. Andras Simonyi, diplomat and national security policymaker Lincoln P. Bloomfield Jr., and guitarist Jeff "Skunk" Baxter of Steely Dan and The Doobie Brothers.